 EAPs identify what actions will be taken in case of an emergency at a dam, including notification and evacuation.
 DEM and RIEMA have been working to get Emergency Action Plans (EAPs) in place for all high hazard dams and significant hazard dams.
 Under current law, cities and towns were required to submit EAPs to RIEMA by July 1, 2008.
-As indicated in Emergency Action Plans on page 25, only 24 dams have approved EAPs.
+As indicated in Emergency Action Plans on page 23, it has been more than 7 years since the EAPs were required and only 24 dams have approved EAPs.
 Responding to an emergency at a dam without an EAP increases the risk to life and property.